kriswiner/CCS811/README.md

  has an embedded ASIC calibrated against most common indoor pollutants that returns a good estimate of equivalent CO2 concentration in parts per million (400 - 8192 range) and volatile organic componds in parts per billion (0 - 1187).
  The sensor is quite sensitive to breath and other human emissions.

+ ## How to compile and run

+The sketch isn't a proper library and you can't use the library tool to install it.
+1. Unzip the file in the directory where you store your Arduino sketches.
+2. Open the main sketch in the Arduino IDE.
+3. Open BME280.h, BME280.cpp, CCS811.h and CCS811.cpp in the tabs.
+4. Compile